-Generally, acquiring a new customer is more expensive than retaining a current one.
-Yet 89% of customers switch field service providers over the course of a year.
+Generally, acquiring a new customer is more expensive than retaining a current one, yet 89% of customers switch field service providers over the course of a year.
+Since a good share of those customers will announce their discontent via social media, a poor customer experience today will make it even harder for your business to get new customers tomorrow.
 Primary reasons customers list for switching providers:

 - Rude, unhelpful, or unknowledgeable staff